Malta residence permit: how to get RP?

 • Why should an investor get a Maltese residence permit?

-The programme provides for a particular tax regime:
+The programme provides a specific tax regime:

 • Why can a Maltese residence permit be revoked?